- Americans with Disabilities Act

 Oakland Adopt a Spot Program receives the Northern California APWA 2013 Sustainability Practices Award

 The Adopt a Spot Program received the 2013 Sustainability Practices Award from the Northern California Chapter of the American Public Works Association.
 This award is given to "individuals, teams or organization that have made an outstanding contribution to promote sustainability in public works."

 We thank the many individual volunteers, neighborhood groups, civic organizations and businesses who are cleaning, greening and beautifying adopted spots around Oakland.
 These efforts contribute to a cleaner, healthier, more beautiful, livable and sustainable City.
 Together, through Adopt a Spot, we're building community, raising environmental consciousness and participation, improving the quality of life in Oakland while also supporting broader regional and global environmental initiatives.

-City of Oakland Public Works offers a wide variety of volunteer opportunities.
-We encourage individuals with all abilities to volunteer their time and efforts.
+The City of Oakland Public Works offers a wide variety of volunteer opportunities.
+We encourage individuals with all abilities to volunteer.
 Some volunteer opportunities may be located in areas without a designated path of travel and may require significant physical exertion.
-To discuss available volunteer opportunities and to request disability related accomodations, please contact the person listed as the main contact for the event or call (510) 238-3254 (TTY).